Quantum Efficiency Tester

 Go to Product CenterCathode Buffer Layer

-The perovskite cathode buffer layer (electron transport layer, ETL) is a critical component of perovskite solar cells, responsible for efficient electron extraction and suppression of charge recombination.
-Through three core strategies—band alignment, defect passivation, and interface engineering—the perovskite cathode buffer layer achieves a dynamic balance between high-efficiency electron transport and recombination inhibition.
+The electron transport layer (ETL) is essential in perovskite solar cells, enabling efficient electron extraction and suppressing charge recombination.
+Through band alignment, defect passivation, and interface engineering, the ETL achieves optimal balance between charge transport and recombination control.

 Related Products